According to the Mozarteum this portrait was done in 1826, but this dating seems to be false since Thomas Spitzer

 In one of his legendary begging letters to Michael von Puchberg Mozart refers to a "Galanteriewarenhändler" (owner of a fancy store) located at the Stock im Eisen, whom he owed 100 florins.
 Bauer arbitrarily identifies this merchant as Johann Georg Haas who ran a "Galanteriewarenhandlung" named "The King of Hungary" in the house No. 1093 (from 1795 until 1821 No. 1159) on the Graben opposite St. Stephen's Cathedral.
 Bauer located an interesting list of goods that were available at Haas's shop:

 Of course the name of this tradesman was Haas.
 The name "Häas" does not exist, except in Bauer's imagination.
-All the primary sources pertaining to the merchant Johann Georg Haas (1754-1826) in Vienna's archives are absolutely clear on this issue:
+All the primary sources pertaining to the merchant Johann Georg Haas (1754-1826) in Vienna's archives are absolutely clear in concern of this issue.

 Johann Georg Haas's signature on his 1780 marriage contract (A-Wsa, Merkantilgericht, Fasz.
 3, 1.
 Reihe, H 61)

 It turns out, however, that Bauer desperately needs the hallucinated umlaut in "Häas" to establish a connection between Constanze Mozart's pearl necklace, Mozart's debt and Johann Georg Haas.
 Based on his willful renaming, Bauer identifies the "famous Hesse", whom Constanze Mozart mentions in her will, as the Viennese "Galanteriewarenhändler" Johann Georg Haas whom, for the sake of this tormented identification, he must call "Häas".
-Yet, whoever knows even a little bit about jewelry and ivory sculpture in the 18th century realizes immediately that the "famous Hesse" can only refer to the really famous Sebastian Hess (1732-1800), or his younger brother Paul Hess (1744-1798).
+And yet, whoever knows even a little bit about jewelry and ivory sculpture in the eighteenth century realizes immediately that the "famous Hesse" can only refer to the really famous Sebastian Heß (1732-1800), or his younger brother Paul Heß (1744-1798).
 Because of their miniature ivory sculptures, carved with inexplicable mastery, set on a blue background and covered with rock crystal glass, these two engravers (as they modestly called themselves) have become truly legendary figures in the history of art.
 The Viennese Galanteriewarenhändler Johann Georg Haas (who was not a regular jeweler and therefore was not allowed to sell pearl necklaces) has no provable connection with Constanze Mozart's pearl necklace.